 I'm not suggesting you pull out of the Mac App Store and only sell direct, I'm recommending you sell in as many places as possible.
 The more channels you use to reach potential customers, the more revenue you'll generate.
 If your app is only available on the Mac App Store, you'll only ever be able to reach Mac App Store customers.

-There's a big market outside of the Mac App Store with plenty of great opportunites for indie developers.
-I'd urge you to start selling your products directy as soon as you can, in a years time you'll be glad you did.
+There's a big market outside of the Mac App Store with plenty of great opportunities for indie developers.
+I'd urge you to start selling your products directly as soon as you can, in a years time you'll be glad you did.